dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 [![OpenShift Ruby Example Deployment](img/openshift_overview_service.png)](img/openshift_overview_service.png)

 What you see is a `Service`.
-Think of it as a cluster virtual-IP for a set of containers.
-The `Service` IP will be constant while pod IPs can change with pods getting rescheduled, new instances spawned etc. The `Service` will also forward network traffic on a certain port to a certain port on the pods.
+Think of it as a virtual-IP for a cluster of containers/pods.
+The `Service` IP will be constant while pod IPs can change when pods are getting rescheduled, new instances are spawned etc. The `Service` will  forward network traffic on a certain port on the virtual IP to a specified port on the pods.
 It will do this in a round-robin fashion.
+Pods never directly communicate via their IPs, but always via a `Service`.

 [![OpenShift Ruby Example Deployment](img/openshift_rails_service.png)](img/openshift_rails_service.png)